The Evolution of Judging

 she would have given breeders three hands instead of two!

-it is a ruthless, totally objective tool used by an infinitely Higher Power in
+mother, it is a ruthless, totally objective tool used by an infinitely Higher

 mistakes are not tolerated for long.
 She is only momentarily amused by a bad

-design like the duckbilled platypus and in the true sense of time, the useless
+design like the duckbilled platypus and in the true sense of time, useless

 throws it out.

-expect consequences.
+expect problems.
 If we bend a stifle joint too much, like any good engineer,

 Nature will compensate for the imbalance.
 Then, being human, we are compelled to